 In 1974, Ludmilla Primary School was a major shelter for the entire Darwin area after Cyclone Tracy.
 It was one of the few buildings in the region to withstand the category 4 cyclone and remain almost fully functional.

-Today, Ludmilla Primary School shares its boundaries with Nemarluk School, NT School of languages and the SEDA Institute.
+Today, Ludmilla Primary School shares its boundaries with Nemarluk School, NT School of languages.

-In 2017 it will be the schools 50th year anniversary.
+In 2017 the school celebrated its 50th year anniversary.